ardanlabs/python-go/sqlite/README.md

 34 CREATE INDEX IF NOT EXISTS trades_symbol ON trades(symbol);
 `
 ```
 Listing 2 describes the database schema.
 On line 26 we create a table called `trades`.
 On lines 27-30 we define the table columns that correspond to the `Trade` struct fields.
-On lines 33-34 we create indices on the table to allow fast selection of rows by `time` and `symbol`.
+On lines 33-34 we create indexes on the table to allow fast selection of rows by `time` and `symbol`.

 Inserting records one-by-one is a slow process.
 We're going to store records in a buffer and once it's full insert all the records in the buffer to the database.
-This has the advantage of being fast, on my machine about 60,000 records/sec, but carries the risk that we'll loose data on server crash.
+This has the advantage of being fast, on my machine about 60,000 records/sec, but carries the risk that we'll lose data on server crash.

 **Listing 3: Insert Record SQL***
 ```